Convergence of Goal-Oriented Adaptive Finite Element Methods for Nonsymmetric Problems: Problem class, discretization, goal-oriented AFEM

 \subsection{Goal oriented AFEM (GOAFEM)}

 As in~\cite{MoSt09} the goal oriented adaptive finite element method (GOAFEM) is based on the standard AFEM algorithm:

 In the goal oriented method, one enforces contraction of the quasi-error in both the primal problem and an associated dual problem.
-As shown in section \S\ref{subsec:goalConvergence}, the error in the goal-function satisfies the bound
+As shown in section \S\ref{subsec:goalConvergenc1e}, the error in the goal-function satisfies the bound

 This motivates driving down the energy-error in both the primal and dual problems at each iteration.
 As noted in~\cite{CKNS08} the residual-based error estimator does not exhibit monotone behavior in general, although it is monotone non-increasing with respect to nested mesh refinement when applied to the same (coarse) function.
 The quasi-error is shown to contract for each problem for which mesh refinement satisfies the D\"orfler property.
 However, refining the mesh with respect to the primal problem does not guarantee the quasi-error in the dual problem will be non-increasing, and vice-versa.
 As such, the procedures SOLVE and ESTIMATE are performed for each of the primal and dual problems.
 The marked set is taken to be the union of marked sets from the primal and dual problems, each chosen to satisfy the D\"orfler property.
-This method produces a sequence of refinements for which both the error in the primal and dual problems contract at each step.
+This method produces a sequence of refinements for which the quasi-error in the both the primal and dual problems contract at each step.
+The requirement to reduce the quasi-error rather than the energy error as in~\cite{MoSt09} is why the marking strategy in this method differs from the one shown effective for the Laplacian.
+Our numerical results demonstrate similar behavior of both methods, although the method presented here has the advantage that the code takes fewer iterations of~\eqref{semr_nsym} to achieve similar results.

 {\bf\em Procedure SOLVE.} The contraction result supposes the exact Galerkin solution is found on each mesh refinement.
-In practice a linear-time iterative method is employed so that the Galerkin solution is found up to a given tolerance.

 {\bf\em Procedure ESTIMATE.} The estimation of the error on each element is determined by a standard residual-based estimator.
-The residuals over element interiors and jump-residuals over the boundaries are based on the {\em local strong forms} of the elliptic operator and its adjoint as follows.
+The residuals over element interiors and jump-residuals over the boundaries are based on the {local strong forms} of the elliptic operator and its adjoint as follows.

 The {\em residuals} for the primal and dual problems using the sign convention in~\cite{CKNS08} are: